Aditya-10-Singh/Aditya-10-Singh/README.md

 <div >
 <p align="center">
-I specialize in building scalable web applications and love solving real-world problems through code.
-Currently, I’m working on AI-integrated projects and developing innovative solutions in e-commerce and automation.
-I actively contribute to open-source, participate in hackathons, and enjoy collaborating with like-minded developers.
+I specialize in building scalable and impactful tech solutions, with a strong focus on solving real-world problems through innovative code.
+Currently, I'm working on AI-integrated projects and developing solutions in the realm of smart systems and urban mobility, including an Intelligent Traffic Management System to ease congestion.
+I actively participate in hackathons, and enjoy collaborating with talented developers to bring creative ideas to life.

-When I’m not coding, you’ll find me exploring new technologies, mentoring juniors, or refining my problem-solving skills with DSA.
-Always open to exciting opportunities and meaningful collaborations!
+When I’m not coding, I’m either leading the Tech Club at my university or mentoring juniors.
+Always open to new challenges and exciting collaborations!
 </p>
 </div>